The 21 Day Habit Myth (Don’t Break the Chain!)

-That said, I have successfully completed 21 days of my New Year’s Resolution, which is to walk at least 20 minutes on the treadmill in the morning, BEFORE breakfast or coffee.
-Woo hoo!
-People always say “exercise in the morning” and I have always resisted, thinking I’ll do it later…which I sometimes do, but usually don’t.
-My goal is to build back up to a longer, faster walk, with intervals and inclines, and then add in more activities during the day.
-20 minutes on the treadmill in the morning is just the bare minimum.
+This calendar image is from a time when I successfully completed 21 days of a New Year’s Resolution, which was to walk at least 20 minutes on the treadmill in the morning, BEFORE breakfast or coffee.
+People always say “exercise in the morning” and I always resisted that, thinking I’ll do it later…which usually doesn’t happen.
+The goal was to build back up to a longer, faster walk, with intervals and inclines, and then add in more activities during the day.
+20 minutes on the treadmill in the morning was just the bare minimum.

-The habit-forming strategy I am using (this time) is Jerry Seinfeld’s “Don’t Break the Chain” method which is, essentially:
+The habit-forming strategy I used (that time) was Jerry Seinfeld’s “Don’t Break the Chain” method which is, essentially:

 - Pick a goal.

 - Mark off the days on which you work toward that goal.

 - Use your chain of marked-off days as a motivator.

 As you can see from the photo, the chain of Xs was not broken.
 Yay for me!
 I didn’t rely solely on “The Chain”, though.
 Other behaviors that supported the new habit included: 1) I put my walking shoes, socks, and clothes on the floor right next to my bed.
 I’d have to go out of my way to NOT put them on and be ready for the treadmill!
 2) I rigged up a treadmill computer desk of sorts so that I could check Facebook, and email, and read articles while I walked.
 I had other strategies for amusing myself on the treadmill for longer walks: watch TV or movies; listen to audiobooks; meditate on a set of affirmations; and, yes, look out the window and let my mind wander.